Is what you write on facebook private?

 Cordeiro was not charged with drunken driving.
 If he had been, he would have faced a more severe sentence, according to Sgt.
 Paul F. Zienowicz, commander of the Providence police traffic-services unit.

 Detectives did not identify Cordeiro as the driver and locate him until the day after the accident.
 So too much time had passed, the police noted, to get a usable test of his blood alcohol content.
-Even if they could, he might
+Even if they could, he mighthave been drinking after the accident as well, spoiling any potential link that might have been made between the accident and the alcohol.

 Cordeiro’s case was resolved as the General Assembly considers proposals to beef up the laws on hit-and-run accidents and drunken driving, among other motor-vehicle legislation.